Site Map

 Outlook (Prognosis)

-FTD commonly causes death within 8 to 10 years, usually from infection, or sometimes because body systems fail.
+FTD commonly causes death within 8 to 10 years, usually from infection, or sometimes because other body systems fail.

 When to Contact a Medical Professional

-Call your provider or go to the emergency room if mental function gets worse.
+Contact your provider or go to the emergency room if mental function gets worse.

 Prevention